Commercial Trial Lawyers

 - Defense of $33 Million “Life Insurance” Fraud Claim Brought by T. Boone Pickens: As lead counsel, we defeated a highly publicized $33 million fraud lawsuit filed by T. Boone Pickens and entities related to Oklahoma State University.
 Our clients’ summary judgment win was affirmed by the Fifth Circuit in a record eight days after oral argument.
 The lawsuit and RM’s win were reported in several national publications including in a long article in BusinessWeek entitled, If Only T. Boone Pickens Had Died.
 See https://www.bloomberg.com/news/articles/2012-10-04/if-only-t-dot-boone-pickens-had-died

-- $136 Million Fraud Verdict Against Mercedes-Benz: We won a $136 million jury verdict for our client, a Mercedes-Benz dealer in the Rio Grande Valley, after MBUSA orchestrated a plan to drive the dealer out of the business through a scheme of misrepresentations and fraudulent conduct.
+- Fraud Verdict Against Mercedes-Benz: We won a fraud verdict for our client, a Mercedes-Benz dealer in the Rio Grande Valley, after MBUSA orchestrated a plan to drive the dealer out of the business through a scheme of misrepresentations and fraudulent conduct.
 The jury found that MBUSA committed a felony in the process-removing the statutory cap on punitive damages.
-We are currently battling Mercedes before the Texas Supreme Court after the fraud judgment and actual damages were affirmed on appeal while the punitive damages were reduced.
+The 13th Court of Appeals affirmed the $15.3 million judgment for actual damages but reduced the punitive damages award to $600,000.
+We are currently battling Mercedes before the Texas Supreme Court to restore the punitive damages.
 See https://www.law360.com/articles/416482/mercedes-others-must-pay-136m-in-dealership-fraud-suit

 - Defense Of Uber Drivers Against City Of Dallas: When Uber Technologies arrived in Dallas, the City began investigating Uber’s operations and conducting undercover “stings” on the drivers, who the City claimed were “unlicensed.”
 Uber hired Reese Marketos to represent more than 30 limousine drivers who contracted with Uber and were issued citations without merit.
 After months of relentlessly defending the drivers and obtaining records from the City of Dallas, it became apparent that Yellow Cab was behind the City’s investigation into Uber.
 After key documents were turned over to the press, the City of Dallas dismissed all the citations against the drivers, the Mayor launched an investigation into Yellow Cab’s improper influence over City officials, and the City manager publicly apologized for his conduct.
 See https://www.dallasnews.com/news/transportation/2013/09/14/dallas-officials-yellow-cab-worked-together-to-thwart-uber-transportation-app and https://www.dallasnews.com/news/dallas-city-hall/2013/10/21/in-memo-to-mayor-and-council-a-c-gonzalez-apologies-for-how-he-handled-the-uber-matter

-- $9 Million Negligence Verdict Against UPS: Shortly before trial, Pete Marketos was asked to joined the trial team in a catastrophic personal injury case.
+- $6 Million Negligence Judgment Against UPS: Shortly before trial, Pete Marketos was asked to joined the trial team in a catastrophic personal injury case.
 Our client, a 38-year-old husband and father of three, collided with a UPS truck while cycling and became a quadriplegic.
 With no witnesses except for the UPS driver, UPS offered to settle the case for $300,000.
 The jury awarded our client $9.3 million in actual damages, which were reduced under the proportionate fault statute.
 Reese Marketos also represented the client on appeal all the way to the Texas Supreme Court, and the case was affirmed in full.
+The client received $4,075,321 after payment of $2,037,660 in fees and costs.

 At Reese Marketos LLP, we handle sophisticated commercial disputes in a wide range of fields, including finance, oil and gas, technology, real estate, healthcare, and investment banking.
 In cases involving fraud, breach of contract, fiduciary duties, trade secrets, racketeering (“RICO”), or any other contract or tort-based claim, we devise creative and efficient legal strategies that are specific to each case.